urbanairship/connect-java-library/README.md

  a starting offset, offset update preference, endpoint URL, and any subset options.

 If offset updates are enabled, then regardless of other filters provided the stream may contain events with type OFFSET_UPDATE.
-These don't correspond to any activity in Urban Airship's systems and requests for the same stream position will not return the same OFFSET_UPDATE events.
+These don't correspond to any activity in Airship's systems and requests for the same stream position will not return the same OFFSET_UPDATE events.
 The offsets on them will be the same as some other event in the stream.
 They serve to allow clients to update stored offsets in the case of low traffic or filters removing large portions of the stream.